-But before you do that, you need to learn about the Starwood Preferred Guest® Business Credit Card from American Express.
+But before you do that, you need to learn about the Starwood Preferred Guest® Business Credit Card from American Express (a Money Crashers partner).
 It’s one of the few cards left that combine truly unlimited award availability, amazing points transfer options, and exceptional customer service.

 - Sign-up Bonus.
-The current sign-up bonus is for up to 25,000 total points: 10,000 points after your first purchase, plus an additional 15,000 if you spend $5,000 in six months.
+The current sign-up bonus is for up to 25,000 total points: 10,000 points after your first purchase, plus an additional 15,000 if you spend $5,000 in 6 months.
 This is enough for up to six free nights at a Category 1 or 2 hotel.

 - Earn Points with Starwood Preferred Guest.
 For each dollar you spend, you will earn a single point in Starwood’s Preferred Guest program.
 Using this card at a Starwood hotel earns two points.
 Starwood hotels include Westin, Sheraton, and several other brands.